-Exploring new ideas and possibilities in short breaks provision
+Shaping the future of short breaks: Exploring new ideas and possibilities in short breaks provision

-Exploring new ideas and possibilities in short breaks provision
+Shaping the future of short breaks: Exploring new ideas and possibilities in short breaks provision

 Conference

-Innovating | connecting | influencing
+Innovating | Connecting | Influencing

 Showcasing the very best in personalised short breaks provision